 As an international student you require valid immigration documents to live and study in Canada.
 Please use the resources below as a guide to help you get started and maintain your immigration and legal documents.

-If you need help navigating this information, please reach out to one of our International Student Advisors.
+If you need help navigating this information, please contact:

 Jump to a section